 - The hotel has excellent decor and has rooms starting at $430 USD/per night to $870 USD/per night.

-My First Pick For The Best Budget Hotel in Toronto is Toronto Travellers Home
+My First Pick For Cheap Hotels in Toronto is Toronto Travellers Home

 - The number 1 advantage of this hotel is its location.
 This hotel is located in Downtown in China Town.
 It has a great local atmosphere.